 In modern times, the concept of “appropriation art” has further blurred the lines.
 The term “appropriation art” belongs to the field of conceptual art and is defined (by the MoMA) the intentional borrowing, copying, and alteration of preexisting images and objects, appropriation art has been a legitimate instrument of expression However, the question of wether this constitutes illegal plagiarism or a legal acting on inspiration, kept courts all over the world busy time and again.
 No wonder, appropriation art and the notion of “authorship” are closely connected.
 It raises the question of what makes the art of an artist really hers/his and thus touches the core of copyright.

 Let’s have a look at Italy

 One case we would like to shine a light on is an Italian Court of Cassation ruling from January 2018.
-The controversy involved the Foundation dedicated to the famous Italian artist Emilio Edova, who sued the Italian artist Pierluigi de Lutti whose paintings were promoted and sold by a professional art dealer.
-Per Vedova, de Lutti had illegally copied Emilio Vedova’s paintings, while the intermediating gallery used it for advertisement.
+The controversy involved the Foundation dedicated to the famous Italian artist Emilio Vedova, who sued the Italian artist Pierluigi de Lutti whose paintings were promoted and sold by a professional art dealer.
+According to Vedova, de Lutti had illegally copied his paintings, while the intermediating gallery used it for advertisement.
 The Foundation was originally created by the artist and his wife, with the primary goal of enhancing and studying Mr. Vedova’s artwork through various cultural initiatives, including study, research, and exhibitions.
 Mr. Vedova specified that the custody and preservation of his works could not be separated from his artistic philosophy, relating to the concepts of “painting-space-time-history.”